My Child has a Learning Disability in reading

 Essential skill: Phonics

 The essential skill that is critical for reading success is called “phonics.”
 You can also call it ‘reading decoding.’
 Phonics refers to how the sounds of language are represented by printed letters and words.
-Phonics is a learned skill.
-Your child will only master reading if they are able to speak and listen, if they see words in print, and if they receive instruction in sound-symbol relations (phonics).
+Letters and letter combinations represent the sounds of Spoken language.
 Children who struggle to master phonics may be referred to as having a reading disability.
 They may also be referred to as having dyslexia.

 Phonics is a two-way skill.
 Reading and writing both require phonics.
 When reading letters or words, the student is ‘decoding’ the word.
 Decoding means knowing the sound that each letter makes and being able to sound out the words.
 When writing letters and words, the student is ‘encoding.’
 Encoding means knowing the sounds of words and transcribing them into printed letters and words.
 Decoding and Encoding are two sides of the same coin: These two skills are inter-dependent and support each other.